ecSeq/DNAseq/README.md

 **ecSeq/DNAseq** is a simple bioinformatics analysis pipeline for trimming and aligning DNAseq data with a small selection of software.

 The workflow processes a collection of raw fastq files using [cutadapt](https://github.com/marcelm/cutadapt), producing quality trimmed reads which are then evaluated with [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-Indexing of the given reference genome is performed prior to alignment with any combination of [bowtie2](https://github.com/BenLangmead/bowtie2), [BWA/BWA MEM](https://github.com/lh3/bwa), [segemehl](https://www.bioinf.uni-leipzig.de/Software/segemehl/) and [STAR](https://github.com/alexdobin/STAR).
+Indexing of the given reference genome is performed prior to alignment with [bowtie2](https://github.com/BenLangmead/bowtie2), and alignments are assessed with [QualiMap](http://qualimap.conesalab.org/) bamQC.

 > See the [output documentation](docs/output.md) for more details of the results.